 Frustrated by too many notifications, meetings, and time zone differences, we iterated through solutions until we built our own: a platform for transparency, team communication, and cutting through the noise with minimal interruption.

-Hi there, I'm Henry Poydar, founder and CEO of 8012 Labs, the small software company that owns and operates Status Hero.
-I live and work in Brooklyn, New York.
+Hi there, I'm Henry Poydar, founder and CEO of Status Hero.
+I live and work in New York City.
 I've been writing software and leading both co-located and remote software teams for over twenty years.

 Awash in Noise